Rook matroids and log-concavity of $P$-Eulerian polynomials: The rook matroid

 \item The rectangular decomposition of $\lambda / \mu$ satisfies the property that for any three consecutive rectangles $R_{1}, R_{2}, R_{3}$, we \emph{do not simultaneously have} that \begin{enumerate} \item the top of $R_{1}$ is strictly above the bottom of $R_{3}$, \item the top of $R_{1}$ is strictly below the top of $R_{2}$, \item the bottom of $R_{3}$ is strictly above the bottom of $R_{2}$. \end{enumerate} \end{enumerate} \end{proposition} \begin{proof} Let $\lambda/\mu$ occupy $r$ rows and $c$ columns.
 The equivalences are clear if either $r \leq 2$ or $c \leq 2$, so assume for the remainder of this proof that $r, c \geq 3$.

-$(i) \implies (ii)$ Let $\lambda/\mu$ be a skew shape not satisfying (iii).
+$(i) \implies (ii)$ Let $\lambda/\mu$ be a skew shape not satisfying (ii).
 We must show that the diagram must then contain $332/1$ as a subshape.
 We may assume that $\lambda/\mu$ is a minimal shape having this property.
-(Here by minimal with respect to its size $|\lambda/\mu|$) t
+(Here we use minimal with respect to the size $|\lambda/\mu|$ of the skew shape.)

-By minimality and the assumption above, this implies that $\lambda/\mu$ must satisfy the following properties: \begin{enumerate} \item The first two rows of $\lambda/\mu$ have different length. \item The last two columns of $\lambda/\mu$ have different length. \item The first and second row have their last cells in the same column. \item The first row contains more than one box. \end{enumerate}
+By minimality, every proper subshape of $\lambda/\mu$ satisfies (ii), which implies that none of the inverses of the four operations in (ii) can be applied to $\lambda/\mu$.
+Hence $\lambda/\mu$ satisfies the following properties: \begin{enumerate} \item The first two rows of $\lambda/\mu$ have different length. \item The last two columns of $\lambda/\mu$ have different length. \item The first and second row have their last cells in the same column. \item The first row contains more than one box. \end{enumerate}

-Property (1) and (3) imply that $\lambda/\mu$ has an inner corner at the first row; let the corresponding column index of that corner be $k$.
+Properties (1) and (3) imply that $\lambda/\mu$ has an inner corner at the first row; let the corresponding column index of that corner be $k$.
 Let the common column index in which the first two rows have their last cell be $j$.
 The last two columns of the skew shape will then be $j-1$ and $j$.
 By property (2), columns $j-1$ and $j$ have different length which implies that $\lambda/\mu$ has an outer corner in column $j$; let the corresponding row index of that corner be $s \geq 3$, by the assumption on the number of rows and columns.
 Then $\lambda/\mu$ contains $332/1$ as a subshape since it has an inner corner at $(1, k)$, an outer corner at $(s, j)$ and columns $k$ to $j-1$ --- which by the assumption $r, c \geq 3$ are at least two in number --- all have the same length.